sagagugit/ProBASS/README.md

 More details regarding the Protein Language models can be accessible from here: https://github.com/facebookresearch/esm.

-The following notebooks can be used to explore the basic functionality of Probass.

 To extract embeddings protocols are available here: https://github.com/facebookresearch/esm.